eduardozulian/the-book-of-forgotten-styles/README.md

-# The Book of Forgotten Styles
+# The Book of Forgotten Styles: a small list of WordPress generated classes that we tend to shamefully ignore

 ## Post, Pages and Custom Post Types
 * `.post-edit-link`